kyleramirez/reactiverecord/docs/_posts/guides/2019-07-16-creating-models.md

 ## Making API requests
 ##### Configuration
 {: .no_toc }
-We're going to experiment by making API calls to a placeholder API on a different origin.
-To do that, we'll need to tell Reactive Record how to build routes for this API, by setting an `apiPrefix`.
+We're going to experiment by making API calls to a <a href="https://jsonplaceholder.typicode.com/"  target="_blank" rel="noreferrer noopener nofollow">placeholder API</a> on a different origin.
+To do that, we'll need to tell Reactive Record how to build routes for this API by setting an API prefix.

-By default, Reactive Record will assume your `Comment` model has API endpoints available at `/comments`.
-You will learn more about configuring routes in a later guide.
+By default, Reactive Record will assume your `Comment` model has API endpoints available at `/comments` on the same origin.
+You will learn more about configuring routes later.

-Set the `apiPrefix` using ReactiveRecord.
+Set the API prefix using ReactiveRecord.

 ```js
 import ReactiveRecord from "reactiverecord"